Sandysmile/Car-Prediction/Read me.md

 Introduction

-In my project, I analyzed a dataset comprising 3 million used cars sourced from Kaggle.
+In the project, I analyzed a dataset comprising 3 million used cars sourced from Kaggle.
 Throughout the project, I employed the industry-standard CRISP-DM process (see below) for machine learning and data mining.

 ![CRISP Model](https://raw.githubusercontent.com/Sandysmile/Car-Prediction/main/CRISP%20Model.png)